BCLibraries/burns-exhibits/content/commitment-to-craftsmanship/gallery-page.md

 type: "exhibit"
 ---

-Mark on the joy of crafting bookbindings “It is very satisfying.
+Mark on the joy of crafting bookbindings“It is very satisfying.
 When done properly, a book has almost an organic feel to it.
 The cover and the pages become integrated in a unit that moves as one”.

-These books, some of which were bound by Mark Esser, were on display.
+These books, some of which were bound by Mark Esser, were on display as part of a Boston College class assignment.

-Mark made these three book structures while he was an apprentice to William Anthony at the University of Iowa.

 {{% galleryrow %}}